-Chris is an Associate Dean at the School of Graduate Studies, Queen’s University, and Associate Professor in Educational Assessment at the Faculty of Education.
+Chris is the Managing Director of AEG.
+He is an Associate Dean at the School of Graduate Studies, Queen’s University and Professor in Classroom Assessment at the Faculty of Education.
 Chris leads the Classroom Assessment Research Team.
 Previously, Dr. DeLuca was an Assistant Professor at the University of South Florida (Tampa, USA) and has worked in the area of policy research in London, England.

 Chris’ research examines the complex intersection of curriculum, pedagogy, and assessment as operating within the current context of school accountability and standards-based education.
 His work largely focuses on supporting teachers in negotiating these critical areas of practice to enhance student learning experiences.
 In particular, Chris’ research centers on how pre-service and in-service teachers learn to engage the complexities of assessing student learning in relation to the evolving accountability culture in today’s classrooms.